Constitution Avenue: B Street's new name: Constitution Avenue

 As the nature of the B Street project became apparent, there were calls to rename the street.
 In early 1930, legislation was introduced in the House of Representatives to rename the road L'Enfant Avenue.
-City officials opposed the name, however, advocating instead for Lincoln or Washington avenue.
-Representative Henry Allen Cooper of Wisconsin subsequently introduced legislation in June 1930 to rename the street Constitution Avenue, a proposal which met with strong approval from the city.
+City officials opposed the name, however, advocating instead for Lincoln or Washington Avenue.
+Representative Henry Allen Cooper of Wisconsin subsequently introduced legislation in June 1930 to rename the street Constitution Avenue.
+This proposal met with strong approval from the city.
 Although the House initially rejected the name, the legislation passed both the House and Senate in the second session of the 71st United States Congress.
 President Herbert Hoover signed the legislation into law on February 25, 1931.

 The Corps of Engineers realized in the spring of 1930 that no provision had been made for the terminus of B Street.
-Because this was merely a matter of adding a small traffic circle on the Potomac shoreline and creating a small terrace there, cost-savings elsewhere could provide the funding for the terminus without requiring an additional authorization or appropriation from Congress.
-The Corps awarded a contract to North Carolina Granite Co. to provide granite for this terrace.
+Because this was merely a matter of adding a small traffic circle on the Potomac shoreline and creating a small terrace there, cost-savings elsewhere could provide the funding for the terminus without requiring additional authorization or appropriation from Congress.
+The Corps contracted North Carolina Granite Co. to provide granite for this terrace.
 Nearly all this granite had arrived by the end of June 1930.